Tuesday, June 23, 2026

-I’m going to write just to write today.
+I’m just going to write today.
 I need a way out of the downward swirl.
 I want to feel good about something and stay away from all the bad out there.
 If I were my eight year old self again, I’d be sitting in the corner of my closet with a book.

 Reading saved me as a kid.
 It was an approved way to spend my time on a hot summer day.
 Sitting in the shade, on the neighbors porch, reading Nancy Drew.
 It still helps me, reading a ‘cozy’ mystery.
 You know the genre’, where the female character solves the mystery, maybe with the help of a few friends, the criminal gets caught and they all go out to celebrate.